 The amazing Fano island is just a short ferry ride from the city center, and the pleasant streets of Ribe are a fantastic place to visit.
 Fisheries and Maritime Museum is a very nice place with a lot of colorful fish and ships.
 The offshore part is great and an attractive outdoor with plenty space.

-Silkeborg is surrounded by forests and lakes and is about 90 minutes’ drive from Esbjerg.
+Silkeborg is surround by forests and lakes and is about 90 minutes’ drive from Esbjerg.
 In Silkeborg, tourists can take a trip on the world’s oldest paddle-steamer to see picturesque view.

 6. Billund :

-the special Cities of Denmark, Billund has been flourished around the Lego toy industry which was established in 1932.
+the special Cities of Denmark, Billund has been flourish around the Lego toy industry which was establish in 1932.

 Lallandia Billund is an amusement place, where kids can enjoy in the largest water park.
 It is perfect spot for family outing to have a fun at the climbing wall, skating rink, wave pool and mini-golf course.

 Helsingor is a port city that possesses the straight on the Oresund, that separates Denmark from modern Sweden and lies just 45 km north of Copenhagen.
 Helsingor stands on Denmark’s North Riviera, encircled by charming sea shores and deep forest.

 A captivating town of half-wood houses, cobblestone roads and palaces, Helsingor is effortlessly visit by bike ride.
 Kronborg Castle, built in fifteenth century is ador as the placing for Shakespeare’s “Hamlet,” and is presently the city’s famous tourist attraction.
 Visiting Kronborg castle is a great experience with soaring towers and a huge ballroom and just 40 minutes drive from Copenhagen.

 Frederiksberg Castle is less than a half-hour drive from Helsingor, near Hillerod.
 It was built in 17 th century in the Dutch Renaissance style.